RECENT POSTS

 The theory comprises of four distinct areas: ‐

-3. Abstract Conceptualization – (The Reflective observation mentioned in stage two invariably gives rise to a new idea or a modification of an existing concept which could still be abstract).
+- Abstract Conceptualization (The Reflective observation mentioned in stage two invariably gives rise to a new idea, or a modification of an existing concept which could still be abstract).

-4. Active Experimentation – (the learners applies the newly learned knowledge of the world around them to see what results)
+- Active Experimentation (the learners applies the newly learned knowledge the world around them to see what results)

 Let’s discuss it in more detail.
 Knowledge is continuously gained through personal and environmental experiences.
 In order to gain genuine knowledge from an experience the learner must: